-The R-3 District is established to accommodate a flexible variety of housing types, integrate context-sensitive office and university uses, and serve as a transition from mixed-use districts to surrounding residential neighborhoods
+The R-3 District is established to provide areas of higher density of residential development than is permitted in the R-1 and R-2 Districts.
+It is not intended to permit commercial, industrial, or similar uses, except as authorized by this Ordinance.
+Accommodate a flexible variety of housing types, integrate context-sensitive office and university uses, and serve as a transition from mixed-use districts to surrounding residential neighborhoods.

-Lot Size

-A. Area (min).
 7,500 sq. ft.

-B. Width (min) 50 ft.
+50 ft.

-C. Depth (min.)
 100 ft.

-Impervious coverage

-(max.)
 40%